joshmorgan1000/UTKH/src/README.md

 ## Experimental Predictions <a href="#experimental-predictions"></a>

 The Universal Theory of Kinetic Harmonics (UTKH) offers testable predictions that span diverse domains of physics.
 These experiments aim to validate the theory’s core principles, including resonance-driven attraction, photon-photon sphere stabilization, and the role of hyperdimensional oscillations.

+### Gravitational Effects of Resonating Tuning Forks <a href="#gravitational-effects-of-resonating-tuning-forks-a-href"></a>

+If UTKH is in fact universal, a pair of vibrating objects should exhibit a small force of attraction to each other:
+- **Predicted Observation:**
+  - Two tuning forks, vibrating at the same harmonic frequency and placed in close proximity, will experience a measurable attractive force due to resonance.
+The magnitude of this force should increase as their frequency alignment becomes more precise and as the amplitude of their vibrations grows.
+This force, while extremely small, could cause the forks to shift slightly toward one another over time, detectable as a subtle change in their relative positions or oscillation dynamics.
+- **Experimental Setup:**
+  - Use two identical tuning forks mounted on a vibration-isolated platform within a vacuum chamber to eliminate air resistance and external noise.
+  - Attach each tuning fork to a highly sensitive force sensor or interferometric position detector to monitor any movement or change in distance.
+  - Initiate resonance in one tuning fork using an external driver (e.g., a piezoelectric actuator) and observe whether the second fork begins to move or synchronize its vibrations.
+  - Gradually vary the separation distance and monitor whether the predicted force changes as a function of distance or frequency alignment.
+  - Employ laser interferometry for sub-micron precision in detecting any shifts in position, and compare the results to control experiments where only one tuning fork is vibrating.

 ### Observing Resonance in Prism-Based Light Experiments <a href="#observing-resonance-in-prism-based-light-experiments"></a>